The Water Division is

 Documents and Reports

 Annual Water Quality Reports are prepared each year and are available to the public for review.
-Additionally, annual drinking water inspections are conducted by the Ministry of the Environment and Climate Change (MOECC) to ensure the municipal drinking water system conforms to all necessary regulatory requirements set out by the Province.
+Additionally, annual drinking water inspections are conducted by the Ministry of the Environment, Conservation and Parks (MECP) to ensure the municipal drinking water system conforms to all necessary regulatory requirements set out by the Province.
+Links to reports can be found at the top of this page.